-To understand how important good management is, think about this mistake.
-Sears, one of the oldest retailers in the United States, has had \$7 billion since 2011.
-Accordingly, it is closing 235 unprofitable stores.
-And while industry analysts believe that Sears will need to close another 300 to 400 stores, they don't believe that it should be selling off profitable stores, too.
-However, Sears is so cash-strapped that it has sacrificed future earnings for short-term needs by selling a dozen profitable stores.
-Robert Futterman, CEO of RKF, a retail leasing and consulting company, said, "Retailers invest in their best stores and refurbish them, they don't sell them."
+To understand how important good management is, think about this.
+Sears, one of the oldest retailers in the United States, has lost \$8.2 billion since 2011.
+In 2015 alone, Sears saw revenues decline 20 percent-a \$6 billion drop.
+The company lost \$1.1 billion that year and was forced to close 562 stores.
+Without the \$9.5 billion it raised from selling Lands End clothing, Sears Hometown and Outlet Stores, and 327 profitable Sears stores, Sears would be hemorrhaging cash and filing for bankruptcy.
+Robert Futterman, CEO of RKF, a retail leasing and consulting company, said, "Retailers invest in their best stores and refurbish them, they don't sell them."1

 Ah, bad managers and bad management.
-Is it any wonder that companies pay management consultants nearly \$210 billion a year for advice on basic management issues such as how to outperform competitors to earn customers' business, lead people effectively, organize the company efficiently, and manage large-scale projects and processes?
-This textbook will help you understand some of the basic issues that management consultants help companies resolve.
+Is it any wonder that companies pay management consultants nearly \$210 billion a year for advice on basic management issues such as how to outperform competitors to earn customers' business, lead people effectively, organize the company efficiently, and manage large-scale projects and processes?2 This textbook will help you understand some of the basic issues that management consultants help companies resolve.
 (And it won't cost you billions of dollars.)